nunogomes255/ffmpeg-shrinkwrap/README.md

 **A constraint-driven video compression pipeline designed for the Discord-bound.**

-`ffmpeg-shrinkwrap` is a Bash utility that aggressively bullies video files until they fit under strict file size limits (default: <10MB).
+`ffmpeg-shrinkwrap` is a Bash utility to **compress an entire directory of videos to 10MB** (or any target size) for Discord or other constraints.
+It aggressively bullies video files until they fit under strict file size limits (default: <10MB).

 Unlike static presets, it uses **dynamic bitrate calculation** and a **heuristic state machine** to balance quality against size constraints.
 It automates the "trial and error" process of encoding, retrying, downscaling, and splitting.